 Amish communities in Arkansas

 By its nickname, the “Natural State” seems like it would be a great location for Amish.
-However few have ever attempted to settle Arkansas and few are found there today.
-In contrast, Arkansas’s neighbor to the north, Missouri, has seen much greater Amish settlement (with 9,000 Amish, the 7th-largest population in America).
+However, few have ever attempted to settle Arkansas, and few are found there today.
+In contrast, Arkansas’s neighbor to the north, Missouri, has seen much greater Amish settlement (the seventh-largest population in America).

 Reasons for little Arkansas Amish settlement likely include climate and proximity to other communities.
 Relatively few Amish are found in the Southern states (read more on Amish in the South).

 According to the Young Center for Anabaptist and Pietist Studies, Arkansas is home to three Amish settlements as of 2021 (since 2010, the state lost one settlement, the community near Rector in Clay County).
 Amish communities can be found near Salem in Fulton County on the Missouri border (founded 2008), in the area of Siloam Springs and Gentry in Benton County (founded 2013), as well as in Logan County (2020).

 Settlers to the Fulton County community originated from the Tennessee Amish settlement at McKenzie.
 In a 2009 news piece on Amish produce, Fulton County settler and former horseshoer Vernon Borntreger explained that before his move, Tennessee neighbors had told him “growing produce is as hard on your back as shoeing horses.
 I told them that might be, but I didn’t have to worry about getting kicked by the produce” (see “Vernon’s First Year Garden Produces the Produce”).

 The community is a single church district in size though has grown over time from just a handful of families.
 For a closer look at the Fulton County settlement, see this post.

 The settlement in Benton County is slightly larger at two church districts in size.
 Finally, a third community was founded in the Natural State in 2020.
 This very small settlement lies near Magazine in Logan County.